zachdaniel/git_ops/README.md

 Roadmap (in no particular order):

 * More tests
+* Support multiple changes in a single commit via multiple conventional commits in a single commit
 * Automatically parse issue numbers and github mentions into the correct format, linking the issue
 * A task to build a compliant commit
+* Validation of commits
 * Figure out why dialyzer hates the `GitOps.Version` module
 * A hundred other things I forgot to write down while writing the initial version